danilw/flat-maze/README.md

 # flat-maze

 **what is it** game-demo to [particle collision logic](https://github.com/danilw/godot-utils-and-other).
-Example of basic logic used in this project https://www.shadertoy.com/view/tstSz7
+Example of basic logic used in this project [shadertoy link](https://www.shadertoy.com/view/tstSz7).

 This game use more complex collision rules.